TBrockster/CV/README.md

 ### Babylon | January 2021 - Present | Software Engineer

-Currently, I am on an international team working to deliver and maintain web-based applications, for use by internal users, to provide remote healthcare and lifestyle support.
-The applications are mostly in React, split between JavaScript and Typescript, with some legacy ruby pages served via an IFrame.
-The work I do covers both creating and maintaining accessible and responsive UI/UX components, as well as sourcing the needed data from our microservices in a scalable way via a federated GraphQL middleware.
+Currently, I am on an international team working to deliver and maintain web-based applications that enable a global team of support agents and clinicians to provide remote healthcare and lifestyle support.
+I use TypeScript and the React framework to create and maintain accessible and responsive UI/UX components, as well as sourcing the needed data from our microservices in a scalable way via a federated GraphQL middleware.
+I also maintain and update a small amount of existing JavaScript and Ruby pages.
 This work allows our support staff and clinicians to provide a higher quality of healthcare, and lets them do it easily and quickly.

-As the longest-serving member of my team, I have a lot of ownership and input to our documentation, such as release process outline, style guides and contribution standards.
+As an experienced member of the team, I have a lot of ownership and input to our documentation, such as release process outline, style guides and contribution standards.
 This documentation allows new members of the team to onboard quickly and easily and begin contributing productive work sooner.
 This domain knowledge also often leaves me with the most context for niche areas of the product and involves me in a lot of strategic planning and architectural discussions.

 I am also lucky enough to have a lot of opportunities to mentor some of the junior and newly-onboarding members of the team, as well as do quite a lot of interviewing for different roles across the business.